 Set aboard a nineteenth century riverboat theater, this is the moving, page-turning story of a charmingly frank and naive seamstress who is blackmailed into saving runaways on the Underground Railroad, jeopardizing her freedom, her livelihood, and a new love.

 May becomes indispensable to Hugo and his troupe, and all goes well until she sees her cousin again.
 Comfort and Mrs. Howard are also traveling down the Ohio River, speaking out against slavery at the many riverside towns.
-May owes Mrs. Howard a debt she cannot repay, and Mrs. Howard uses the opportunity to enlist May in her network of shadowy characters who ferry babies given up by their slave mothers across the river to freedom.
-Lying has never come easy to May, but now she is compelled to break the law, deceive all her new-found friends, and deflect the rising suspicions of Dr. Early who captures runaways and sells them back to their southern masters.
+May owes Mrs. Howard a debt she cannot repay, and Mrs. Howard uses the opportunity to enlist May in dangerous work.
+Lying has never come easily to May, but now she is compelled to break the law, deceive all her new-found friends, and deflect the rising suspicions of a Slave Hunter who captures runaways and sells them back to their southern masters.

 As May’s secrets become more tangled and harder to keep, the Floating Theatre readies for its biggest performance yet.
 May’s predicament could mean doom for all her friends on board, including her beloved Hugo, unless she can figure out a way to trap those who know her best.